3.7. Parallel Query

 Execution Time: 61.012 ms

-Upon startup, a Worker reads the shared Execution State and Query information prepared by the Leader.
+Upon startup, each Worker reads the shared Execution State and Query information prepared by the Leader in the DSM.

-Figure 3.41 shows the plan tree of the Worker.
+Figure 3.41 illustrates the relationship between the Leader’s plan tree and the plan tree created for the Worker.

 3.7.1.5.
 Scanning Rows and Returning Results

-As discussed in “Scanning Functions” in Section 3.4.1, the Executor’s methods for accessing individual data tuples are highly abstracted.
-This principle extends to Parallel Queries.
+As discussed in Section 3.4.1.1, the executor’s methods for accessing data tuples are highly abstracted.
+This principle also applies to parallel queries.

-Although a detailed explanation is omitted, since the Leader and Workers share the query execution environment via DSM, a single sequential scan can be executed in parallel by the Leader and Workers calling the SeqNext() function.
+Since the Leader and Workers share the query execution environment via the DSM, a single sequential scan can be executed in parallel.
+Each process actively retrieves and scans data blocks on demand by calling the SeqNext() function.

-Similarly, results are returned to the Gather node via a TupleQueue on DSM.
+Similarly, the results are returned to the Gather node via the TupleQueue located in the DSM.

 3.7.1.6.
 Gathering Results

-The Gather node, a Parallel Query specific node, gathers the results returned by the Workers.
+The Gather node is a specific node for parallel queries that collects the results returned by the Workers.

 3.7.2.
 Parallel Join

-Parallel Query in PostgreSQL supports nested-loop joins, merge joins, and hash joins.
+Parallel queries in PostgreSQL support nested loop joins, merge joins, and hash joins.

 testdb=# CREATE TABLE d (id double precision, data int);